D’Arcy graduated from Middlesex University with a BA Hons in Visual Communications in London, UK in 1994.

-D’Arcy’s texture is very unique, made with a joint compound that is not like any other.
+D’Arcy’s texture is very unique, made with recycled waste materials such as plastic and stylo foam that is not like any other.
 It brings uniqueness to his paintings, and when viewed, many will ask ‘How do you do that’?
 Using this texture technique allows for many layers of colour within colour.
-It has to be seen to really appreciate.
+They has to be seen to really appreciate them.

 The texture is a process of carving stylo foam, using joint compound to bond the texture to the canvas to form a realistic landscape on canvas.
 The texture not only adds dimension to the painting but generates a movement within the painting itself as if giving it a pulse.